vipul-sawant/currencyConverter/README.md

-# Currecny Converter in React with tailwind
+# Currecny Converter in React
+with Tailwind CSS